 Grand: Great If You Have the Space and Budget

 You’ll notice that grand pianos are not the focus of my article, largely because I rarely have a piano parent looking for one!
 For most people, it’s because they don’t have the room for one, but I suspect it’s also a cost issue.
 Grands are more expensive in every way, including the surprise repair bills that come with a used piano bought without a piano technician’s thorough inspection!

-The article from Craftsman Piano above is particularly important for grands because prices for more expensive items, in general, tend to be more thoroughly researched by the seller.
+The article from Craftsman Piano above is particularly important for grands because prices for more expensive pianos tend to be more thoroughly researched by the seller.
 You may get lucky and find a piano that’s priced to move because the owner needs to liquidate it quickly.
 Chances are, however, you’ll find an owner that has a price in mind, reasonable or not, and won’t be providing you a bargain.
 Do market research; it’s possible given the Internet.
 Listen to your technician’s feedback every step of the way.

 Upright: The Taller the Better

 Each piano key is connected to a complex mechanism that results in the hammer placement about a foot higher than the key.
 In taller uprights, this is possible without manipulation since the cabinet has the room to accommodate this.
 Each key on the piano is attached to a vertical mechanism that at its top has a hammer.
 This hammer hits the strings, and a damper on the opposite side silences the sound.
 This superior mechanism is called a direct blow action, though the quality of the action varies based upon the brand, and sometimes within the brand by height.
 Typically, taller is better.

 Most console, studio, and full-sized uprights have this type of action.
 The pianos discussed here are typically between 42 and 52 inches (107 to 132 cm), but older models can even be taller.
 If your budget is at least $1000, you should look for this type of upright, and eliminate spinets from your search.